Lawyers provide advice, write documents and conduct negotiations on legal matters, and may represent clients in court

 A magistrate hears criminal matters to determine whether defendants will be committed for trial, and judges criminal offences without a jury.

 A solicitor may specialise in areas such as property, probate, workers' compensation, family law, personal injuries litigation, commercial or criminal law.

 The distinction between solicitors and barristers varies from state to state.
 In NSW, Victoria and Queensland, lawyers practise as either a solicitor or a barrister.
-In SA, WA, Tasmania, the ACT and NT, the work of barristers and solicitors is usually combined, with many lawyers describing themselves as a 'barrister and solicitor'.
+In the ACT, the NT, SA, Tasmania and WA, the work of barristers and solicitors is usually combined, with many lawyers describing themselves as a 'barrister and solicitor'.

 - good oral and written communication skills

 - able to understand, analyse and use facts quickly and logically

 - able to work under pressure and deal with a variety of people

 - integrity and good character.